REGULATION 11 OF THE MARRIAGES AND CIVIL PARTNERSHIPS

 (b) the name or full postal address of the approved premises.

-(c) the description of the room or rooms in which ceremonies are to be conducted.
+(c) the description of the room/rooms/linked outdoor area/s in which ceremonies are to be conducted.

 (d) the name or address of the holder of the approval, and

 (e) the name, address or qualification of the responsible person.